nearform/fast-jwt/README.md

 Create a signer function by calling `createSigner` and providing one or more of the following options:

-- `key`: A string or a buffer containing the secret for `HS*` algorithms, the PEM encoded public key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms or it can be an object containing passphrase protected private key (more details below).
+- `key`: A string or a buffer containing the secret for `HS*` algorithms or the PEM encoded private key for `RS*`, `PS*`, `ES*` and `EdDSA` algorithms.
+If the `key` is a passphrase protected private key it must be an object (more details below).
 The key can also be a function accepting a Node style callback or a function returning a promise.
-This is the only mandatory option, which must NOT be provided if the token algorithm is `none`.
+This is the only mandatory option, which MUST NOT be provided if the token algorithm is `none`.

 - `algorithm`: The algorithm to use to sign the token.
-The default is autodetected from the key, using `RS256` for RSA private keys, `HS256` for plain secrets and the correspondent `ES` or `EdDSA` algorithms for EC or Ed\* private keys.
+The default value is autodetected from the key, using `RS256` for RSA private keys, `HS256` for plain secrets and the corresponding `ES` or `EdDSA` algorithms for EC or Ed\* private keys.

 - `mutatePayload`: If set to `true`, the original payload will be modified in place (via `Object.assign`) by the signing function.
 This is useful if you need a raw reference to the payload after claims have been applied to it but before it has been encoded into a token.
+Default is `false`.

-- `expiresIn`: Time span (in milliseconds) after which the token expires, added as the `exp` claim in the payload.
+- `expiresIn`: Time span (in milliseconds) after which the token expires, added as the `exp` claim in the payload as defined by the [section 4.1.4 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4).
 This will override any existing value in the claim.

-- `notBefore`: Time span (in milliseconds) before the token is active, added as the `nbf` claim in the payload.
+- `notBefore`: Time span (in milliseconds) before the token is active, added as the `nbf` claim in the payload as defined by the [section 4.1.5 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.5).
 This will override any existing value in the claim.

-- `jti`: The token id, added as the `jti` claim in the payload.
+- `jti`: The token unique identifier, added as the `jti` claim in the payload as defined by the [section 4.1.7 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7).
 This will override any existing value in the claim.

-- `aud`: The token audience, added as the `aud` claim in the payload.
+- `aud`: The token audience, added as the `aud` claim in the payload as defined by the [section 4.1.3 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.3).
+This claim identifies the recipients that the token is intended for.
 It must be a string or an array of strings.
 This will override any existing value in the claim.

-- `iss`: The token audience, added as the `iss` claim in the payload.
+- `iss`: The token issuer, added as the `iss` claim in the payload as defined by the [section 4.1.1 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.1).
 It must be a string.
 This will override any existing value in the claim.

-- `sub`: The token audience, added as the `sub` claim in the payload.
+- `sub`: The token subject, added as the `sub` claim in the payload as defined by the [section 4.1.2 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.2).
 It must be a string.
 This will override any existing value in the claim.

-- `nonce`: The token audience, added as the `nonce` claim in the payload.
+- `nonce`: The token nonce, added as the `nonce` claim in the payload.
+The `nonce` value is used to associate a Client session with an ID Token.
+Note that this is a [IANA JSON Web Token Claims Registry](https://www.iana.org/assignments/jwt/jwt.xhtml#claims) public claim registered by OpenID Connect (OIDC).
 It must be a string.
 This will override any existing value in the claim.

-- `kid`: The token key id, added as the `kid` claim in the header section.
+- `kid`: The token key id, added as the `kid` claim in the header section as defined by the [section 3.4 of RFC 7800](https://www.rfc-editor.org/rfc/rfc7800.html#section-3.4).
 It must be a string.

 - `header`: Additional claims to add to the header section.
 This will override the `typ` and `kid` claims.

-- `noTimestamp`: If the `iat` claim should not be added to the token.
+- `noTimestamp`: If set to `true`, the `iat` claim should not be added to the token.
+Default is `false`.

 - `clockTimestamp`: The timestamp in milliseconds (like the output of `Date.now()`) that should be used as the current time for all necessary time comparisons.
 Default is the system time.

 The signer is a function which accepts a payload and returns the token.